-On Friday, and Saturday before 4:00pm— “weigh-in time” is the time the fish was weighed.
+On Friday — “weigh-in time” is the time the fish was weighed.

-On Saturday after 4:00pm— “weigh-in time” is the time the boat returned under the Destin Pass Bridge.
+On Saturday — “weigh-in time” is the time the boat returned under the Destin Pass Bridge.

 All registered Participants agree to submit to a polygraph examination if requested to do so by the Rules Committee.
 Failure to comply or failure of the test results in disqualification of the entire team.
-Disqualified teams forfeit any and all entry money, prizes or prize money, and are refused entry to future ECBC tournaments.
+Disqualified teams forfeit any and all entry money, prizes or prize money and, at the discretion of the Rules Committee, are refused entry to future ECBC tournaments.